benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 ## Next Steps/Future Work
 * **Complete Player Data Integration:** Complete the player portion of the database, allowing me to explore even more questions about Hobart Basketball over the past five seasons.
-* **Expand Team Coverage:** Expand the project to include teams beyond Hobart, particularly those within the same conference.Expand the project to include teams beyond Hobart, particularly those within the same conference.
+* **Expand Team Coverage:** Expand the project to include teams beyond Hobart, particularly those within the same conference.
-* **Ongoing Research and Exploration:** Continue researching and answering additional questions using the current database — both ones I’m curious about and ones the coaching staff may want answered.Continue researching and answering additional questions using the current database — both ones I’m curious about and ones the coaching staff may want answered.
+* **Ongoing Research and Exploration:** Continue researching and answering additional questions using the current database — both ones I’m curious about and ones the coaching staff may want answered.

 ### Closing Thoughts
 As an assistant coach for Hobart Basketball during four of the five seasons analyzed in this project, it was incredibly insightful to uncover data that reinforces many of the core teaching points and philosophies of our program.
 Not only does the data align with our style of play on the court, but it also echoes the conversations, values, and pillars that shape our culture off the court.